From few to many maps: A fast map-level emulator for extreme augmentation of CMB systematics datasets: Validation

 We employ visual and statistical tests to verify that the generated maps are consistent with the true underlying distribution.

 \begin{enumerate}

-\item \textbf{Visual inspection.} We compare visually both emulated map samples (Fig.~\ref{fig:maps}) and emulated pixel covariances (Figs.~\ref{fig:covmats} and \ref{fig:covmats_100maps}) with the reference ones.
+\item Visual inspection.
+We compare visually both emulated map samples (Fig.~\ref{fig:maps}) and emulated pixel covariances (Figs.~\ref{fig:covmats} and \ref{fig:covmats_100maps}) with the reference ones.

-\item \textbf{Angular power spectra.} We compare the $EE$, $BB$, and $EB$ power spectra of the emulated maps against those computed from the reference dataset (see Fig.~\ref{fig:validation}).
+\item Angular power spectra.
+We compare the $EE$, $BB$, and $EB$ power spectra of the emulated maps against those computed from the reference dataset (see Fig.~\ref{fig:validation}).
 We expect the emulator to be able to reproduce both the average power spectrum and the correct variance-per-multipole.

-\item \textbf{Pixel covariance matrices.} We visually and quantitatively compare the empirical pixel correlation matrices of the emulated datasets with the reference one (Figs.~\ref{fig:covmats} and \ref{fig:covmats_100maps}).
+\item Pixel covariance matrices.
+We visually and quantitatively compare the empirical pixel correlation matrices of the emulated datasets with the reference one (Figs.~\ref{fig:covmats} and \ref{fig:covmats_100maps}).
 In particular, we examine the ratio of the eigenvalues of the covariance matrices (Fig.~\ref{fig:eigen}) and perform a $\chi^2$ test (see point 4 below) to assess the fidelity of the off-diagonal structure.

-\item \textbf{Reduced $\chi^2$ statistics.} We compute the reduced $\chi^2$ statistic for 1000 maps in the reference set using each covariance matrix:
+\item Reduced $\chi^2$ statistics.
+We compute the reduced $\chi^2$ statistic for 1000 maps in the reference set using each covariance matrix:

 where $\mathbf{m}$ represents a map from the reference dataset, $\mathbf{C}$ is one of the covariance matrices (reference, input, emulated, or Gaussian), and $d$ is the number of degrees of freedom.
-In practice, we perform a principal component analysis (PCA) on $\mathbf{C}$ and retain the largest 150 eigenvalues (which account for approximately 90\% of the total variance) when computing $\chi^2$.
+In practice, we perform a principal component analysis (PCA) on $\mathbf{C}$ and retain the largest 150 eigenvalues of the reference, emulated and gaussian covariances (accounting for approximately 90\% of the total variance) and the largest 10 or 100 eigenvalues of the input covariance (depending whether $N_{\rm input}=10$ or $100$), when computing $\chi^2$.
 The histogram of these reduced $\chi^2$ values (see Fig.~\ref{fig:eigen}) provides another quantitative measure of statistical consistency. \end{enumerate}

 We apply all of these tests to both the small (10 maps) and moderate (100 maps) input datasets.
 Additional validation metrics, such as SC coefficients, Minkowski functionals and probability distribution functions (PDFs) of the maps are presented in Appendix \ref{sec:extra_validation}.